 - Withdraw from family and friends

-- Poor performance in school
+- Doing poorly in school

-- Self-harm, such as cutting or burning
+- Causing self-harm, such as cutting or burning

 - Sleeping too little or too much

-- Increased use of alcohol or drugs
+- Using alcohol or drugs

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.